dart-lang/site-www/src/codelabs/async-await/index.md

 description: Learn about and practice writing asynchronous code in DartPad!
 ---
 This codelab teaches you how to write asynchronous code using futures and the `async` and `await` keywords.
-This codelab includes embedded editors that you can use to test your knowledge by running example code and completing exercises.
+Using the embedded DartPad editors, you can test your knowledge by running example code and completing exercises.

 To get the most out of this codelab, you should have the following:
 * Knowledge of [basic Dart syntax](/samples).